Ericawanja/Frontend-Mentor/README.md

 5. Js Doc

 USed JsDoc to document the various type of function parameters.
-Good code documentation helps to understand what a particular code snippet does in future as well a give other team members and maintenance easy time.
+Good code documentation helps to understand what a particular code snippet does in future, and easy time to the maintenance team